Sports and Scores header

 Kirk chats with former Police Officer wounded in the hunt for the Marathon Bombers, Dic Donohue about the upcoming movie "Patriots Day", his problems with how the movie portrayed a couple of things, how his life has changed in the past three years, and what he is doing now.

-Peter King of the MMQB joins Rich Keefe and Pete Sheppard to discuss the two biggest questions surrounding the Patriots this week.
-Will/should the Pats trade Jimmy Garoppolo?
-Will Josh McDaniels be a head coach next year?
-King offers his take on these burning questions.More from this show

-ProFootball Talk's Mike Florio joined Christian Arcand and Rob Bradford, he told us that Arcand's guy, Matt Ryan, is a legitimate MVP Candidate.
-He also informed us as to what the Patriots can realistically expect for Jimmy G if they decide to trade him.More from this show
+Uncle Buck and George talk about the Patriots history of playing in the Wild Card round.

+Gerry and Kirk discuss the Patriots' next opponent: the Houston Texans.
+Tom Brady joins the show to talk about the playoffs and his pajamas.More from this show

-Damien Woody joins Butch, Trenni, and Chris to talk about the Patriots chances in the playoffs and which team can challenge in the AFCMore from this show
+TNT talk about the potential threats to Pats in the AFC and even the NFCMore from this show

+Hour 1.
+Kirk called in to Bomani's radio show and Bomani turtled.
+Bomani is a race-baiter.More from this show

+Hour 4.
+Jemele Hill compared Gronk's cruise to Odell's boat trip.
+The guys discuss what makes an entire city racist.More from this show